 Rubrics allow for a more consistent, and often quicker, marking process.
 A good example of a holistic rubric is our conceptual equivalents.
-However, an analytical rubric can be more useful in that it defines the level of competence for each assessment criterion for every grade or mark level.
-In turn, a well-developed rubric provides a better starting point for a feedback conversation with students.
+However, an analytical rubric can be more useful because it defines the competence level for each assessment criterion for every grade or mark level.
+A well-developed rubric provides a better starting point for a feedback conversation with students.
 An example of a rubric is provided in Appendix 8.